theatlasroom/tidbits/libraries-frameworks/web-audio.md

 Audio nodes are linked into chains and simple webs by their inputs and outputs, the typically start with a source.
 Sources are arrays of samples from either computations or recordings.
 Destination inputs are used to output sound to speakers or headphones.

-Typical workflow with web audio woul be:
+Typical workflow with web audio would be:
 1. Create an audio context
 2. Inside the context, create sources such as <audio>, oscillators or streams
 3. Create effect nodes, such as reverb, biquad filter, panner, compressor